italolelis/collections/README.md

 Collections Abstraction library for PHP

-The Collection library is one of the most useful things that many modern languages has, but for some reason PHP doesn't has a built in collection layer.
+The Collection library is one of the most useful things that many modern languages have, but for some reason PHP doesn't have a built in collection layer.

-For that reason we created Collections, an incredible library that gathers the best of .NET's and Java's collections patterns and unify it with PHP array power.
+For that reason we created Collections, an incredible library that gathers the best of `.NET's` and Java's collections patterns and unify it with PHP array power.

 Take a look and see what we're talking about!!